informalsystems/hermes/guide/src/documentation/configuration/filter-incentivized.md

 # Filter incentivized packets

 Hermes can be configured in order to only relay packets which are incentivized.
-This is done by using the `[[chain.packet_filter.min_fee]]` configuration.
+This is done by using the `[[chain.packet_filter.min_fees]]` setting.

-When this filter is configured, Hermes will not relay ignore `send_packet` events when they do not meet the configured requirements.
-This configuration can be set to be per channel or for a set of channels using regular expression.
+When this filter is configured, Hermes will only relay `send_packet` events when they  meet the configured requirements.
+This configuration can be set per channel or for a set of channels using a wildcard expression.

 > __WARNING__: This configuration is experimental.
 Packet clearing will be disabled for the channels which have a fee filter configured, and some `send_packet` events might not be relayed if the incentivized event is not in the same batch of events.